ALotOfData/data-512-a2/README.md

 ![Image of three tables summarizing coverage or politicians articles per country and region](./artifacts/images/coverage.png)

-We notice that the countries with the top 10 coverage all have fairly small populations.
-This is expected as it is difficult to obtain high coverage in densely populated countries.
+We notice that the countries in the "top 10 coverage" table all have fairly small populations.
+This is expected as having a good coverage in countries with bigger populations would require a significant amount of articles.
 This is reflected in the bottom 10 table which all have populations over 30 million.

-Both country table's countries official languages are not english.
-This is interesting given that articles where fetch from the English version of wikipedia.
-A hypothesis which could have been formulated before looking at the data is: Countries whose official language include english would have good coverage.
+Both the "top 10" and "bottom 10" countries official languages are not english.
+This is interesting given that articles were fetch from the English Wikipedia.

-Coverage is calculated by counting the number of articles about politicians over a countrie's population.
-This does not take into account the historical context of the countries nor their political systems.
+Coverage is calculated by counting the number of articles about politicians over a country's population.
+This does not take into account the historical context of the country nor their political system(s).
 Some countries may have much richer history records, political systems that involve more people etc.

 In the region table we can see some of the observations above come into play:

 - The population count seems to vaguely dictate the overall order
-- Northern america has a small number of articles for its population, but may also have the shortest reported historical period.
+- Northern America has a small number of articles for its population, but may also have some of the shortest reported historical period.
 - Many other factors such as the distribution of wikipedia's english countries could explain some of the discrepancies between regions.

 ### Relative article quality

 ![Image of three tables summarizing relative article quality for politicians articles per country and region](./artifacts/images/relative_quality.png)

-Looking at the dataset more closely, we can see that more than 10 countries have no articles about a politician which obtained a quality rating of "FA" or "GA".
+* Looking at the dataset more closely, we can see that more than 10 countries have no articles about a politician which obtained a quality rating of "FA" or "GA".

-Having very few articles makes it easy to increase the relative_quality rating for a given country.
+* Having very few articles makes it easy for a contributor to go and increase the relative_quality rating for a given country.

-Many of the countries having poor relative quality ratings also have a few number of articles.
+* Many of the countries having poor relative quality ratings also have a few number of articles.

-When looking at the region table, we see that the Northern America has the highest relative quality rating.
+* When looking at the region table, we see that the Northern America has the highest relative quality rating.
 This may be due to having a large number of english native speakers.

 ## Reflection